 Email: sarah.currie@maine.edu

-Director of Lifelong Maine and Co-Director of the Consortium for Aging Policy Research & Analysis, Dr. Oh is a community-engaged social worker and researcher, working alongside older adults to build more inclusive communities where everyone can thrive.
+Patricia is Dir. of Community Engaged Research at the UMaine Center on Aging and Co-Director of the Consortium for Aging Policy Research & Analysis.
+She coordinates Lifelong Maine's Age-Friendly Communities initiative, working alongside older adults to build inclusive communities where everyone can thrive.

 Email: aurelia.snow@maine.edu